rails/rails/guides/source/action_mailer_basics.md

 end
 ```

-The same format can be used to add more multiple carbon copy (cc) and blind
+The same format can be used to add multiple carbon copy (cc) and blind
 carbon copy (bcc) recipients, by setting the `:cc` and `:bcc` keys respectively.

 ### Sending Email with Name